appgate/terraform-provider-appgatesdp/website/docs/index.html.markdown

 * `insecure` - (Optional) Whether server should be accessed without verifying the TLS certificate.
 As the name suggests this is insecure and should not be used beyond experiments, accessing local (non-production) GHE instance etc. There is a number of ways to obtain trusted certificate for free, e.g. from Let's Encrypt.
 Such trusted certificate does not require this option to be enabled.
 Defaults to `false`, it can also be sourced from the `APPGATE_INSECURE` environment variables.

 * `debug` - (Optional) Whether HTTP request should be displayed in debug mode, combine with [TF_LOG](https://www.terraform.io/docs/internals/debugging.html) Defaults to `false`.

+* `device_id` - (Optional) UUID to distinguish the Client device making the request.
+It is supposed to be same for every login request from the same server.
+Defaults to `/etc/machine-id` if omitted.